dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 - How is this technology designed?
 What is its primary goal?
 > [!tldr]
 >   - Entirely IP based model designed for the wireless and mobile networks
-  > - ability of devices to identify their geographical location as well as weather
+  > - Ability of devices to identify their geographical location as well as weather
   > - It promptly distinguishes the changes in its environment and hence respond accordingly to provide uninterrupted quality service.

 - Why is 5G Technology so beneficial?